5 Yoga poses to calm your mind

 There are three types of warrior poses.
 Warrior two is a natural yoga pose that helps to release stress and tension.
 Remind yourself of your inner strength and the capability to stand with tenacity against life’s challenges.

-This is an excellent yoga posture, and it is not just for dancers.
+This is an excellent yoga posture, not just for dancers.
 Anyone can apply this yoga pose to their regular practice.
 It is a charming pose that symbolizes elegance and grace.
 You can do this pose as if you were a dancer with a light and happy feeling.
 The dancer’s pose not only helps to release stress but also opens up the chest.

 This is a mighty pose, which is not an easy pose to do.

 You will appreciate yourself when you finally execute the crow pose, despite the time and practice it will take.
 This pose improves your concentration, focus, and strength.
 Observe your mind turn calm and happy while doing this pose.
 This state of mind is known as Prasanna Chetana, p relaxed and pleasant awareness.
 Having an alert mind can also help you to overcome the symptoms of depression.

-Sophie Addison is a skincare expert and a blogger and who is also passionate about sharing her knowledge.
+Sophie Addison is a skincare expert and blogger who is passionate about sharing her knowledge.
 She has written about everything from joint pain treatments to wrinkles to weight loss and fitness news.
 In addition, she listens to music and loves to do gardening.